nickwiecien/AIFoundry_DeepResearch_API/README.md

 2. Expose them through a lightweight FastAPI service (REST + streaming)
 3. Experiment and iterate using Jupyter notebooks for agent creation, testing, and evaluation

-> These samples are intended as a learning and starter kit.
-They are **not production hardened** (no auth, persistence, or scaling layer yet).
-Follow the Production Considerations section before real deployments.
+> These samples are intended as a learning and starter kit and are **not production hardened**.

 ---